rexfordessilfie/nextwrappers/README.md

   const authOptions: NextAuthMiddlewareOptions = {
     callbacks: {
       authorized({ token, req }) {
-        // Side note: up here, can add other logic to check for example that the user is an admin before letting through
-        // for certain paths.
         const isAdminPath = adminPathsRegex.test(new URL(req.url).pathname);
         if (isAdminPath) {
           // Admin path, so allow only if token is present and user is admin